Why do I need to take an SAT or ACT?

 Students who prepare for the SAT with More Than A Teacher are guaranteed to increase their score 100 points, while those who prepare for the ACT are guaranteed a 2 point increase, but score increases for both tests are often much higher.
 We prepare students for test day by focusing on simple, easy to apply techniques, test familiarity, and time management skills.
 Learn more about how our program is different than other test prep.

 The SAT is offered seven times a year.
 The months the test is given are:

 The ACT is offered seven times a year as well.
 ACT testing months are:

 Which test date should I sign up for?

 More Than A Teacher recommends that students sign up for two tests during the spring of their junior year.
-Seniors looking to take the tests should sign up for the September/October tests in order to meet early admission deadlines.
+Seniors looking to take the tests should sign up for the August/September/October tests in order to meet early admission deadlines.

 How are the tests scored?

 There are four modules on the Digital SAT: two Reading/Writing, and two Math.
 Students scores are assigned on a 200-800 point scale for both the Reading/Writing and Math modules.
 The lowest possible composite score on the SAT is a 400, and the highest is a 1600.